dataforseo/TypeScriptClient/docs/interfaces/IPeopleAlsoAskExpandedElement.md

 > `optional` **table**: [`Table`](../classes/Table.md)

-Defined in: main.ts:31866
+Defined in: main.ts:31874

-table element
+results table
+if there are none, equals null

 ***